 To send a gif using Android, select the emoji icon on the left-hand-side of the text box.
 This gives you an option to toggle between emojis and gifs; you will be able to distinguish these by the emoji and gif icons at the bottom of the screen.
 As with iOS, there is an option to search through Giphy if you have a particular keyword in mind.

 Mealtimes can be much more fun if you include a (remote) family cooking session.
 Everyone can join in using video-messaging (see above), preparing their meal from their own home.
 BBC Good Food has great recipe ideas, and its family and kids section helps make mealtimes fun and simple for everyone.

-You could even turn your digital feasts up a notch by introducing competitions like who can make the best looking bakes or the scrummiest-sounding dinner!
+You could even turn your digital feasts up a notch by introducing competitions to see who can make the best looking bakes or the scrummiest-sounding dinner.

 Collaborative music playlists

 The music streaming service Spotify offers the opportunity to create collaborative playlists, which can get the whole family involved.
 The playlist’s owner is allowed to decide which users have access, and the username for whoever adds a track is visible.
 So if Gramps is adding too much Nickelback, the kids will know.

 While Apple Music doesn’t have the same collaboration function, it does allow you to share your playlists with friends and family members through messaging, email and social media platforms.

 Watch a TV show or film with the family and share your thoughts and reactions on the group chat.